ilios/user-guide/learner-groups/edit-group-properties/README.md

 ![accomodation required - yes](../../images/edit_learner_group/accommodation_required_yes.png)

-**Associated Courses (and Sessions):** Read-only list of Courses (and Sessions with included links) that have this Learner Group attached to one or more Session Offerings.
+**Associated Courses (and Sessions):** Expandable read-only list of Courses (and Sessions with included links) that have this Learner Group attached to one or more Session Offerings.

 ### Group Members Listed